 I Libri Database Plus is an up-to-date and comprehensive bibliographical resource for Italian books relevant to academic libraries published from 1985 to date; in addition, there are over 7000 tables of contents for records, and this number continues to grow.
 Le Revista Database is the most complete and up-to-date source of information on Italian periodical publications in all subject areas.

-Industry reports for the United States, China, and selected global topics.
+Industry reports for the United States, Canada, China, and selected global topics.
 Each reports provide overviews, leading companies, sales information, and authoritative sources for researching hundreds of industries.
 Includes Business Environmental Profiles that summarize key drivers for industries in the U.S.